Georgia Secretary of State LLC: Everything You Need to Know

 Other regulatory and tax requirements often apply to LLCs, such as having an Employer Identification Number (EIN), Georgia Department of Revenue, and/or a business license.
 Any LLC that has more than a single member must have an EIN from the IRS, even if it doesn't have employees.
 An LLC with one member must have an EIN if you plan to hire employees or pay taxes as a corporation, not a sole proprietorship, or disregarded entity.

 The LLC may also need state and/or local business licenses.
 These regulations are based on the type of business and location in which it will operate.
 Certain cases require registration with the Georgia Department of Revenue, such as if your business will hire employees or sell goods and collect sales tax.

 Every LLC operating in Georgia must file the required registration every year and pay a $50 filing fee to the Secretary of State.

 If you need help with a Georgia Secretary of State LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.